6 Signs Your Home May Need Main Water Line Repair in Matthews, NC

 2. Discolored or Rusty Water

-Brown, yellow, or rust-colored water coming from your taps is not something to brush off.
-It can indicate corrosion inside an aging metal pipe, which is common in older Matthews homes that still have original galvanized steel or cast iron lines.
-Discolored water is worth getting checked out promptly, both for the health of your plumbing and for your household’s water quality.
-A main water line repair professional can determine whether the discoloration is coming from the main line or somewhere further into your home’s plumbing.
+Brown, yellow, or rust-colored water coming from your taps is not something to set aside.
+It can indicate corrosion inside an aging metal pipe, which is a common finding in older Matthews homes that still have original galvanized steel or cast iron lines.
+Discolored water warrants prompt attention, both for the condition of your plumbing and for the quality of your household water supply.

 3. Wet or Soggy Patches in Your Yard

-If you notice an area of your lawn that stays wet without any recent rainfall or a patch of grass that’s growing noticeably faster and greener than the surrounding area, there’s a reasonable chance your main water line is leaking underground.
-Water from a leaking pipe saturates the surrounding soil and feeds whatever is growing above it.
-This kind of leak can go undetected for a long time, quietly wasting water and eroding the soil beneath your property.
+If you notice an area of your lawn that stays wet without any recent rainfall, or a patch of grass growing noticeably faster and greener than the surrounding area, there is a reasonable chance your main water line is leaking underground.
+Water from a leaking pipe saturates the surrounding soil and accelerates growth in whatever is planted above it.

 4. A Spike in Your Water Bill